dynatrace-perfclinics/k8s_insights/README.md

-# Observability Clinic: Unlocking Kubernetes Insights: Dignosing Health with Dynatrace and External Agents
+# Observability Clinic: Unlocking Kubernetes Insights: Diagnosing Health with Dynatrace and External Agents

 This repository contains the files utilized during the tutorial presented in the dedicated Observability Clinic.